 Cut the two-by-ten ten-footers into two 72" and two 45" lengths.
 That is, one 72" and one 45" piece out of each board.

 Cut one 72" length out of the one-by-two 8' and two 45" pieces out of the second one-by-two.

 Cut one 72" length from the two-by-two.

-Step 2: Staining wood for DIY sandbox
+Step 2: Stain sandbox cover

 These first two steps are good "night before" steps, because the stain will need to fully dry before continuing on.
 We used Penofin's Verde stain in the color Bitterwood.
 This is a great option because it's a high-quality decking stain in a little container.
 So, lots of bang for your buck!
 It's also environmentally friendly and safe for use around children and pets.